Ice rink: Broomball

-The organized format of broomball uses the rink dimensions defined by a standard Canadian ice hockey rink.
+The organized format of broomball uses the rink dimensions defined by a standard Canadian hockey rink.

 Spongee

-The sport of spongee, "sponge hockey", does not use ice skates.
-A skateless outdoor winter variant of ice hockey, spongee has its own rules codes and is played strictly within the Canadian city of Winnipeg as a cult sport.
-The sport generally uses the rink dimensions defined by a standard Canadian ice hockey rink.
+The sport of spongee, "sponge hockey", does not use skates.
+A skateless outdoor winter variant of hockey, spongee has its own rules codes and is played strictly within the Canadian city of Winnipeg as a cult sport.
+The sport generally uses the rink dimensions defined by a standard Canadian hockey rink.

 Rinkball

-Rinkball rinks today typically use the measurements of an ice hockey rink, though may be slightly larger due to the sport having originated in Europe where the bandy field influenced the size and development of smaller ice rinks.
+Rinkball rinks today typically use the measurements of an ice hockey rink, though may be slightly larger due to the sport having originated in Europe where the bandy field influenced the size and development of smaller rinks.

 Tracks and trails

 Tracks and trails are occasionally referred to as ice rinks in spite of their differences.

-Ice skating tracks and ice skating trails are used for recreational exercise and sporting activities during the winter season including distance ice skating.
-Ice trails are created by natural bodies of water such as rivers, which freeze during winter, though some trails are created by removing snow to create skating lanes on large frozen lakes for ice skaters.
+Ice skating tracks and ice skating trails are used for recreational exercise and sporting activities during the winter season including distance skating.
+Ice trails are created by natural bodies of water such as rivers, which freeze during winter, though some trails are created by removing snow to create skating lanes on large frozen lakes for skaters.

-Ice trails are usually used for pleasure skating, though the sport and recreational activity of Tour skating can involve ice skaters passing over ice trails and open areas created by frozen lakes.
+Ice trails are usually used for pleasure skating, though the sport and recreational activity of Tour skating can involve skaters passing over ice trails and open areas created by frozen lakes.

-To date, speed skating and ice cross downhill are the only winter activities or sports whereby ice skaters use tracks and lanes designed to include bends rather than using a simple straightway.
-Some ice rinks are constructed in a manner allowing for a speed skating rink to be created around its outside perimeter.
+To date, speed skating and ice cross downhill are the only winter activities or sports whereby skaters use tracks and lanes designed to include bends rather than using a simple straightway.
+Some rinks are constructed in a manner allowing for a speed skating rink to be created around its outside perimeter.